amazing walliser schwarznase sheep in field

 2. Dorper Sheep

-black faced dorper sheep herd on rural farm
+Black faced dorper sheep and lamb on a farm

-We fell asleep trying to count all of these Dorper sheep.
-There were too many to track!
-We also noticed that there are different Dorper sheep.
+We noticed that there are different Dorper sheep.
 Not all Dorpers are sheep with black faces!
 After researching, we discovered two black-headed Dorper sheep varieties.
 There’s a black-headed variety.
 They also have all-white Dorper cousins.

 The Dorper sheep doesn’t win any marks for cuteness, but it is a majestic and regal black-faced sheep with many advantages that make it attractive to homesteaders!